arun406/aktimetrix/README.md

 Aktimetrix framework provides below high level features.

 - A REST API for defining the reference data for designing business processes
-- Java annotations which are commonly used to configure behaviors in the Spring Framework.
+- Java annotations to configure the behaviors in the Aktimetrix Framework.
-- General purposed utility for achieving features such as business process planning, monitoring and control.
+- General purposed utility functions for achieving features such as business process planning, monitoring and control.
 - A notification framework for notifying business stakeholders

 ## Whats Available